hatefr/LR_assumption_test/README.md

 # LR_assumption_test

-A package containing functions to test linearity assumptions for linear regression performed on single or multiple linear regression for a specified dataset
+A package containing functions for testing linearity assumptions for linear regression performed on single or multiple linear regression for a specified dataset

 ## Installation